neurosignal/ChildBrain_15/README.md

 # ChildBrain_15
-Work done under ChildBrain ITN
+The repository will contain the development work done by ESR-15 under ChildBrain ITN, after work gets published.